JoKerDii/DS-FAS/docs/notes/questions.md

 * **Compare prediction interval vs confidence interval**

-  A prediction interval includes a wider range of values than a confidence interval.
+  <u>A prediction interval is an estimated range of values that may contain the value of a single new observation, based on previous data.</u> A prediction interval includes a wider range of values than a confidence interval.
 A prediction interval is less certain than a confidence interval.

-  A prediction interval is an estimated range of values that may contain the value of a single new observation, based on previous data.

   If you create a regression model, you can use it to develop a prediction interval that can determine where the next data point sampled may appear. <u>Prediction intervals must account for both the uncertainty of estimating a value and the random variation of individual values sampled</u>.
 This means the prediction interval is always a larger range than the confidence interval.

   Comparison:

   * Confidence intervals express sampling uncertainty in quantities estimated from many data points.
 The more data, the less sampling uncertainty, and hence the thinner the interval.
-  * Prediction interval expresses i<u>nherent uncertainty</u> in the particular data point on top of the sampling uncertainty.
+  * Prediction intervals express i<u>nherent uncertainty</u> in the particular data point on top of the sampling uncertainty.
 It's thus wider than the confidence interval.

 * **What are the possible methods to obtain feature importance from linear models?**

   * Absolute value of the coefficients